What is Lasinone?

 -

-Treatment must be continuous to avoid serious complications like acute liver failure
+Treatment must be continuous to avoid serious complications

 -

-Early diagnosis and treatment, ideally through new-born screening, lead to
+Early diagnosis and treatment, ideally through new-born

-significantly better outcomes
+screening, lead to significantly better outcomes and reduced

-and reduced risk of HCC.
+risk of HCC.

 -

-Certain side effects like photophobia have been reported but can often be managed
+Certain side effects like photophobia have been reported but

-with stricter dietary
+can often be managed with stricter dietary control.

 Common Side Effects

-Most common adverse reactions (>1%) are elevated tyrosine levels, thrombocytopenia,
+Most common adverse reactions (>1%) are elevated tyrosine

-conjunctivitis, corneal opacity, keratitis, photophobia, eye pain, blepharitis,
+opacity, keratitis, photophobia, eye pain, blepharitis,

-granulocytopenia, epistaxis, pruritus, exfoliative dermatitis, dry skin, maculopapular
+cataracts, granulocytopenia, epistaxis, pruritus, exfoliative

-rash, and alopecia.
+dermatitis, dry skin, maculopapular rash, and alopecia.

 Serious Warnings